-Havasupai campground reservations for the entire 2020 season open on February 1, 2020 at 8AM (Arizona Time) at HavasupaiReservations.com.
+Havasupai campground reservations for the entire 2023 season are estimated to open on February 1, 2023 at 8AM (Arizona Time) at HavasupaiReservations.com.
 This year, an account is required, so make sure to set it up in advance as the reservations will most likely sell out in a matter of minutes.

 The small Native American village of Supai is nestled deep in the Grand Canyon.
 This remote village is a popular hiking destination for visitors from around the world.
 What attracts people to hike 10 miles each way, deep into the Grand Canyon is the crystal blue waters of the Havasu Creek and the breathtaking Havasu Falls.